ApryseSDK/pdftron-flutter/README.md

 1. First follow the Flutter getting started guides to [install](https://flutter.io/docs/get-started/install), [set up an editor](https://flutter.io/docs/get-started/editor), and [create a Flutter Project](https://flutter.io/docs/get-started/test-drive?tab=terminal#create-app).
 The rest of this guide assumes your project is created by running `flutter create myapp`.

 2. Add the following dependency to your Flutter project in `myapp/pubspec.yaml` file:

-  - If you want to use specific releases from pub.dev:
+  - If you want to use our null safe prerelease from pub.dev:
     ```diff
     dependencies:
         flutter:
           sdk: flutter
-    +   pdftron_flutter: ^1.0.0-beta.1
+    +   pdftron_flutter: 1.0.0-beta.2
-    # To use a specific version from pub.dev, replace ^1.0.0-beta.1
+    # To use a specific version from pub.dev, replace 1.0.0-beta.2
+    # To retain null safety, the minimum version must be 1.0.0-beta.2
     ```
-  - If you want to use the latest features from GitHub:
+  - If you want to use our null safe branch from GitHub:
     ```diff
     dependencies:
         flutter: